 Ferries from the mainland will take you to the East coast of Mull.
 The Iona ferry departs from Fionnphort (pronounced fin-a-fort), at the southwestern tip of Mull.

-Follow the A849 to Fionnphort, just over an hour’s drive from Craignure; slightly longer from Fishnish.
+Follow the A849 to Fionnphort, just over an hour’s drive from Craignure and slightly longer from Fishnish.
 The road is mostly single track; there are regular passing places to allow you to pull in and let oncoming traffic pass.
 It’s also important to let others overtake if there is traffic behind you.
+This short animation provides useful advice about driving on single track roads.

-As you enter Fionnphort there is parking signposted to your left.
-If you have a lot of luggage you may want to unload bags and passengers down at the pier area beforehand.
-Visitors are not allowed to take cars on to Iona.
+As you enter Fionnphort there is free parking signposted to your left as well as 'pay and display' parking on the way to the pier.
+If you have a lot of luggage you may want to unload bags and passengers down at the pier area and then take your car to the free car park.
+Visitors are not normally allowed to take cars on to Iona, more information can be found here.

-A scheduled service (496) from Craignure to Fionnphort meets certain ferries – see Bowmans Tours for timetables.
+A scheduled service (96/496) from Craignure to Fionnphort meets certain ferries – see West Coast Motors for timetables.
 Buses are parked on the left as you disembark the ferry, and tickets are purchased from the driver.

 The local Taxi can collect you from the ferry at Craignure and take you straight to your accommodation on Iona.